ifandelse/machina.postal/README.md

 * `wireUp` - handler called anytime a newFsm event is raised, which in turn calls `wireHandlersToBus` and `wireEventsToBus`, passing the newly created FSM to each.

 ## Using It
-Just including the plugin wires it into both postal.js and machina.js - just be sure to include it *after* you include the other two (if you're not going AMD).
+Including the plugin wires it into both postal.js and machina.js - just be sure to include it *after* you include the other two (if you're not going AMD).
 Here's a contrived snippet of how it could work:

 ```javascript
 // Let's set up a subscription that will write to the console